 Smoke Detectors Save Lives

 As part of your normal home inspection you should check your smoke detectors once a month.
 Simply push the test button and see if the alarm sounds.
 If you have a home built in the last 10 years, hold the button for about 5 seconds and see if all the units go off.
 This method only verifies battery and horn function, but does not test the sensor unit.
 Testing the sensor with real smoke over and over again can reduce the sensors sensitivity and cause the unit to fail if there is an actual fire.
+It only takes a minute…remember, smoke detectors save lives!

 Fire Administration reports more than 3,500 people die in fires each year.
 Deaths from fires and burns are the fifth most common cause of unintentional injury deaths in the United States and more than 66 percent of residential, fire-related deaths occur in homes without a working smoke alarm.